 Keep in mind that there is a stigma attached to lab grown diamonds.
-Some people feel as though lab grown diamonds are not “real” diamonds when in reality, lab grown diamonds are just as real and even chemically identical to natural diamonds.
+Some people feel as though lab grown diamonds are not “real” diamonds when in reality, lab grown diamonds are just as real and unique as natural diamonds.
 Lab grown diamonds are also more environmentally friendly and ethical than any mined diamond.
 More research needs to be done by consumers if they are interested in ethical and sustainable jewelry.

 Though there’s no denying that natural diamonds are indeed beautiful, you simply can’t rule out the fact that many of those diamonds are produced using harmful mining practices and unpaid labor.